oecd/chart/README.md

 It can be disabled using `lazyLoad={false}`.

+## Language

+When a chart exists in multiple languages, the `language` prop can be used, e.g.: `language="fr"`.

+If omitted (or the requested language has not been configured) the default one will be used.

 ## Web components

 Even though this is a React library, the charts can be used in pages / apps that are not React based.
 For this purpose "web components" are also exported.
 Note that React (18) and ReactDOM still have to be in scope.